The Indian langurs, as well as many other monkeys, are described in depth on the page Animals – Mammals: Monkeys and

 Along the road, various plants are in bloom, including a very common species of St. John’s wort, Hypericum oblongifolium, Asian butterfly-bush (Buddleja asiatica), and Phlogacanthus thyrsiformis, a magnificent shrub of the acanthus family (Acanthaceae), which has large, reddish-brown inflorescences.

 On a wet rock, we observe a yellow species of primrose, Evotrochis floribunda, previously known as Primula floribunda, which is distributed in montane areas between Afghanistan and western Nepal.
-It differs from most other primroses by having several umbels up the stem.
+Members of this genus differ from most other primroses by having several umbels up the stem.
 In a marshy ditch beneath the rock, we find a species of helleborine, Epipactis veratrifolia, with beautiful yellow-green petals, streaked with reddish-brown.

 Near the city of Uttarkashi, many Royle’s spurges (Euphorbia royleana) grow on a dry slope.
 This species, which resembles a cactus, is utilized in local folk medicine, and some people regard it as a magical plant, which can protect houses against lightning.
 It is described in depth on the page Plants: Plants in folklore and poetry.

 We spend the following night in a forest rest house just outside Uttarkashi.
 In the morning, we notice a rhesus monkey (Macaca mulatta), sprawled along a branch.
 The troop, to which it belongs, has spent the night in the pine trees around the rest house.
 In the grass, we find a remarkably well camouflaged praying mantis, which resembles a twig.